Understanding K-means Clustering in Machine Learning

 The score for each point is then averaged to find the silhouette score.
 The score is calculated for all candidates for the optimum count and then the one with the highest score is selected as the optimum count.

-A Real Example of K Means Algorithm (Implementing K Means Using Python)
+A Real Example of K-means Clustering Algorithm (Implementing K-means Clustering with Python)

-This tutorial demonstrates how to implement K Means using Python and to find the optimal cluster size.
+This tutorial demonstrates how to implement K-means clustering using Python and to find the optimal cluster size.
 To do this, let us assume a problem statement common in the e-commerce domain.
 Clustering customers based on their demographic attributes and spending habits is a common task in the e-commerce domain.
-For simplifying the example, we will use two attributes here: the age of the customer and the average amount spent per month.
+For simplifying the K-means clustering example, we will use two attributes here: the age of the customer and the average amount spent per month.

 - To do this, let us use a Python machine learning library called scikit-learn and a plotting library called matplotlib.
 First, initialize the libraries using the import statements given below: